justas-d/roll20-enhancement-suite/README.md

 npm run build -- --env.browsers=firefox,chrome --mode development
 ```

-The built extention can be found in `builds/(firefox|chome)/(dev|prod)/`.
+The built extension can be found in `builds/(firefox|chome)/(dev|prod)/`.

-When devloping with firefox, use web-ext to automatically install and reload the extention:
+When devloping with firefox, use web-ext to automatically install and reload the extension:
 ```
 npm run start
 ```